wilkieolin/ezkanji/ezphrases.md

   Your browser does not support the video tag.
 </video>

 This one is a little different.
 "Ohayou" is just a way to say "good morning."
-"Gozaimass" is basically an extra word you add on to be polite.
+"Gozaimas" is basically an extra word you add on to be polite.
 If you're being casual, you can just say ohayo, but adding gozaimas makes it more formal.

 ### Goodbye